egroehs/egroehs/README.md

 👩‍💻  I’m a software developer working in the bioinformatics field and currently pursuing a degree in Systems Analysis and Development.
 With knowledge in JavaScript, Python, and Java, I enjoy solving complex problems and building innovative solutions.

-🌱 Always eager to learn and grow, I'm excited to explore new technologies and contribute to impactful projects.
+🌱 I’m always eager to learn and grow, I'm excited to explore new technologies and contribute to impactful projects.

 These are the technologies I am most knowledgeable about: